Malik Isan's Mosque: History

+Architecture

 The whole complex is built on raised platform which can be approached by porches on north and east side.
 The courtyard is square and the mosque is situated on the west side.
 The façade of the mosque is divided in three parts each covered with equal sized domes.
 The central part is raised than two side domes.
 The tomb of Malik Isan is situated opposite to the mosque.

 The mosque was damaged in 2001 Gujarat earthquake and was again vandalised during 2002 Gujarat violence.
 The structure is further threatened by encroachments.